laralove143/sparkle_convenience/README.md

 # ❓ RC INFO

 This version isn't unstable, but it includes breaking changes.
-It will be published as non-RC when Twilight publishes its next version so that the version of this crate follows Twilight's version.
+It will be published as non-RC when Twilight publishes its next version so that the version of this crate follows Twilight's version

 # ✨😌 Sparkle Convenience